RoboJackets/urc-drone/README.md

 ---

+## Directory Structure

+.github CI pipeline and PR/issue templates cmake CMake files to aid with building documents Research, design, and documentation external Where all our submodules are located urc_aruco Nodes used for detecting ArUco tags urc_gazebo Helper nodes used for simulation purposes urc_msgs Custom ROS messages used in various packages urc_teleop Rosbridge nodes and web interface for teleoperation

+---

 ## Installation Instructions
 1. Make sure you have followed the instructions in urc-rover for installing Ubuntu, ROS2 and the urc-rover and urc-drone repositories if you haven't already.
 [Ubuntu, ROS2, and Repository Installation Instructions](https://github.com/RoboJackets/urc-software#installation-instructions)